-Patricia Sauthoff is an academic and journalist who has lived in a converted 1960s hotel in Bihar India, on the southern coast of England in a leaky 200-year-old building that overlooks the English Channel, a 115 year old probably haunted mansion in Edmonton, and various adobe houses in Santa Fe, New Mexico among sundry other places in between.
+Patricia Sauthoff is an academic and journalist who has lived in a converted 1960s hotel in Bihar India, on the southern coast of England in a leaky 200-year-old building that overlooked the English Channel, a 115 year old probably haunted mansion in Edmonton, and various adobe houses in Santa Fe, New Mexico among sundry other places in between.

 Prior to her PhD work, Patricia received an MA in History from SOAS with a masters dissertation focused on the religious rhetoric of 1990s Kashmiri separatist movements.
 She also holds an MA in Eastern Classics from St. John’s College in Santa Fe, New Mexico and a dual BA in English and Religious Studies from the University of Colorado at Boulder.

 In addition to her academic work, Patricia has worked for more than a decade as a journalist in the print, radio, and digital spheres.
-Currently she works as an editor on Mediagazer, a digitally native news aggregation website focused on business and digital media innovation.
-She has been featured on the NEA-funded World in Words podcast, and Public Radio International’s The World, as well as numerous appearances on local radio in New Mexico.
-Her work has appeared in alternative weekly newspapers in Santa Fe, New Mexico, Albuquerque, New Mexico, and Portland, Oregon.
+She has worked as an editor on Mediagazer, a digitally native news aggregation website focused on business and digital media innovation.
+She has also been featured on the NEA-funded World in Words podcast, Public Radio International’s The World, and been a guest on numerous podcasts.